 So we must not only use gentle words towards our neighbors, but must be filled with gentleness, that is, our very inmost soul.
 And we must not be satisfied with the aromatic fragrance of honey, that is, with agreeable and courteous dealings towards our neighbors, but we must have the milk of charity towards our own household, and not resemble those who are angelic abroad and devils at home (p.
 147).

-Saint Francis is telling us that gentleness starts with each of us, and it starts in the home.
+Saint Francis is telling us that this prized virtue starts with each of us, and it starts in the home.
 If we cannot express gentleness with ourselves and our own family, how can we be sincerely gentle with our neighbors and colleagues?
-Also, if we allow our emotions to override our reason, it will be difficult to master the virtue of gentleness.
+Also, if we allow our emotions to override our reason, it will be difficult to master this virtue.

-Have you ever climbed the “ladder of inference” in dealing with others; forming judgment totally based upon emotion, without having all of the facts; only to learn that the judgment formed AND voiced by you was aggressive in nature, rather than gentle?
+Have you ever climbed the “ladder of inference” in dealing with others?
+Do you form judgments totally based upon emotion, without having all of the facts?
+Only to learn that the judgment formed AND voiced by you was aggressive in nature, rather than gentle?
 I am guilty as charged!
-This is one of my main faults that I am working on and attempting to make progress.
-In studying this virtue, I have come to realize that I need to embrace gentleness and practice it more fervently.
+This is one of my main faults that I am working to change.
+In studying gentleness, I now realize that I need to embrace and practice it more fervently.